padas-lab-de/krony-PT/README.md

 	* Try a schedule of 600000k for the KP weights. >>>>> This ASAAAAAP [DONE]
 	* Try the random baseline, random inits as

-* Prototyping on Shakespeare -- evening kinda fun.
-	* Small thing increments.
-	* Load everything from config script [DONE]
-	* Save some checkpoints, save them locally.
-[DONE]
-	* See how everything is changing overtime.
-	* Need to start retraining for more time.
-At least 1 epoch. [ so far, I train for 0.5%, in the paper they train for 10%]

 * 2 factors with pruning:
 	* decompose and test correctness.